 Facilities and Administrative (F&A) Costs Overhead, administrative allowance, or occasionally, institutional allowance – these are costs incurred in support of sponsored programs, in general, but not identifiable with any single project.
+F&A costs are real, auditable costs incurred by the university each time it accepts an award for a sponsored project.
 Including requests for facilities and administrative costs (F&A) allows ASU to recover some of its real costs.
+If the university does not collect full reimbursement for these costs, other university resources must be used to subsidize them.
 For additional information, see the Facilities and Administrative Costs Sitelet.

 Faculty Member An employee of the board in teaching, research, or service whose notice of appointment is as lecturer, senior lecturer, instructor, assistant professor, associate professor, professor, or Regents Professor, or whose notice of appointment otherwise expressly designates a faculty position.
 Graduate students who serve as assistants, associates, or otherwise are academic appointees as well as graduate students but are not faculty members.

 Federal Acquisition Regulations (FAR) The Federal Acquisition Regulations System is established for the codification and publication of uniform policies and procedures for acquisition by all executive agencies.
 It consists of rules and regulations governing business with Federal Government.
 These regulations govern all aspects of federal procurement.